Looking for a local, pick-your-own farm in Northern Georgia? Scroll down this page and you will see the U-Pick farms in Northern Georgia,

 843 Collins Road, Morganton, GA 30560.
 Phone: 706-374-5674 Click here for a map to our farm.
 We are open July, August,

 September.
 Our hours are: Monday through Saturday.
 Call for hours.
 Bring

 containers.
 No pesticides are used.
 Late July through September.

-A visitor writes: "The Blake Collins Blueberry Farm in
+Comments from a visitor on July 02, 2016: "The Blake Collins Blueberry Farm in

 Fannin County, GA is absolutely amazing!!!!
 No pesticides & my kids had an

 incredible blast!
 Even my 1 year old was picking these gorgeous yummy

 blueberries that just popped in your mouth!
 And the owners were the nicest,